Mayannaise/python-bytes/README.md

 library/pythonbytes.pyc | compiled version

-##EXAMPLES
+## Examples

 Some sample applications made using this library of varying levels of difficulty
 _NOTE: The examples directory contains folders of images used as sprites and stages and are copyright of [Scratch] (https://scratch.mit.edu/) and are not owned by the author of python-bytes._

 File | Description
 ---- | -----------